mlaursen/react-md/packages/icon/README.md

 # @react-md/icon
 This package is for including icons within react-md.
 There is included support for both font icons and SVG icons.
+There is also a helper component for applying spacing between icons and text.

+Exported components:
+- `FontIcon`
+- `SVGIcon`
+- `TextIconSpacing`

 This source code of this package can be found at: https://github.com/mlaursen/react-md/tree/next/packages/icon